shaposhnikoff/my_medium_articles_starred/mastering-git-submodules-34c65e940407.md

     colleague (master * u=) $ git submodule update Submodule path 'vendor/plugins/demo': checked out '0e9014309fe6c663e806c9f91297a592ee04cb6c'

-As long as we’re trying to form generic good habits, the preferred command here would be a *git submodule update --init --recursive*, in order to auto-init any new submodule, and to recursively update these if need be.
+As long as we’re trying to form generic good habits, the preferred command here would be a *git submodule update — init — recursive*, in order to auto-init any new submodule, and to recursively update these if need be.

 There is another edge case: if the submodule’s remote URL changed since last used (perhaps one of the collaborators changed it in the *.gitmodules*), you have to manually update your local config to match this.
 In such a situation, *before* the *git submodule update*, you’d need to run a *git submodule sync*.